 A green lawn is the sign of a healthy lawn that benefits from regular care and maintenance, but even if your garden grass is more yellow than green, it can be easy to green it up in just a matter of weeks.
 Feeding your lawn is just one of the things that you can do to get your lawn green again.
-Spring and summer lawn feeds are full of nitrogen which is responsible for giving your lawn that vibrant emerald hue, and when you apply them to your grass not only will they enhance the colour but also thicken up any thinning you may be experiencing.
+Spring and summer lawn feeds are full of nitrogen, which gives your lawn that vibrant emerald hue, and when you apply them to your grass, they will enhance the colour and thicken up any thinning you may be experiencing.

 Different lawn foods for different purposes

 Of course, there are different types of lawn foods, so we’ll walk you through what one to choose.
 If your lawn is in generally good condition with no patches or weeds or moss, then our Oh So Green will provide instant greening to get it summer-ready.
 Oh So Green works over six weeks to boost the colour of your lawn and feed it to give it that extra healthy appearance.

 If you’re not in such a rush and would like to see those same results for longer, then our All Summer Long feed is the one for you.
 If you are repairing patches or sowing a new lawn from scratch, our Pre-Seed First Feed will give you the very best foundation for growth to ensure that when your new grass comes through, it gets off to the best possible start.
 Our feed also aids root development and encourages faster growth to make sure your baby seedlings grow up big and strong!

 If you have a lot of weeds and moss in your lawn but also want to green up your existing grass quickly, then our 3 IN 1 Lawn Rescue is the product you have been waiting for!
 3 IN 1 Lawn Rescue does all the hard work for you and works over six weeks to kill off weeds and moss and feed and green your lawn.